 Trichocereus validus from Shed and Garden (Jon Nichols)

-Chemical Shamans D*ck aka CSD is a new Clone that was introduced by SAB Member Ferret, who brought it into circulation in honor of the Member Chemical Shaman, who unfortunately passed away.
+CSD aka CHEMICAL SHAMAN`S DICK is a Clone that was introduced by SAB Member Ferret aka SAMS PLANTS, who brought it into circulation in honor of the Member Chemical Shaman, who had passed away.

 According to Ferret, the Clone was grown from a batch of Trichocereus bridgesii Seed, which were provided by the NOOK Member BEEKER.